e2720pjk/context-engineering-gemini/README.md

 ## The PRP Workflow
 The PRP (Product Requirements Prompt) workflow is a two-step process designed to ensure the AI has a comprehensive plan before writing a single line of code.

-1. **Generation (`generate-prp.sh`):** This first step is about **planning**.
-The script takes your high-level `INITIAL.md` feature request and asks Gemini to expand it into a detailed technical blueprint (the PRP).
+1. **Generation (`generate-prp`):** This first step is about **planning**.
+The command takes your high-level `INITIAL.md` feature request and asks Gemini to expand it into a detailed technical blueprint (the PRP).
 This blueprint includes a proposed file structure, a task breakdown, pseudocode, and a validation plan.
 It forces the AI to think through the entire implementation first.

-2. **Execution (`execute-prp.sh`):** This second step is about **implementation**.
-The script takes the detailed PRP and sends it back to Gemini with a clear instruction: "Build this."
+2. **Execution (`execute-prp`):** This second step is about **implementation**.
+The command takes the detailed PRP and sends it back to Gemini with a clear instruction: "Build this."
 Because all the research and planning is already done, the AI can focus solely on writing clean, correct code that follows the blueprint.

 This separation of planning from implementation is the key to the workflow's success.